smartsheet-platform/Smartsheet-Data-Tracker/README.md

-#Smartsheet Data Aggregator
+#Smartsheet Data Tracker
 A command line application that updates an existing sheet with data from external sources.

 ##Purpose

-The Smartsheet Data Aggregator is an application that uses one or more external data sources to update existing rows in a Smartsheet with values determined by a lookup column in the sheet.
+The Smartsheet Data Tracker is an application that uses one or more external data sources to update existing rows in a Smartsheet with values determined by a lookup column in the sheet.

 ###Revision History